|

 unit and by other public health organisations,

 including the Ministry of Health.
+Drinking by teenagers and

 alcohol related harm is already a problem in New Zealand,

 including trends towards binge drinking larger amounts.
+Overseas experiences of

 lowering the drinking age have resulted in increases in